EU Licensed4.8/5

 Frequently Asked Questions

-Will I have periods when taking Livial?
+Will I have periods on Livial?

 Medically Reviewed